matomo-org/developer-documentation/docs/4.x/datatable.md

 Data tables look just like a regular table:

 * A table has a set of rows (which can be empty)
-* Each row has multiple columns
+* Each row has multiple columns where the name and value of the column are both stored in the row
 * Each row can store a reference to a subtable for nested tables / reports
 * Each table and each row can store metadata